-A series of orientation activities and assessments related to Teacher Leadership.

-An individualized plan of study will be developed.

-At the direction of the Kentucky Education Professional Standards Board, colleges of teacher education throughout the state have been charged with the task of redesigning their Masters of Arts in Education degree programs.
-The proposed course has been developed to provide an orientation and entry level gate for students admitted to programs leading to advanced teacher certification.
-The purpose of the course is to orient the student to the field of study encompassing Teacher Leadership and to facilitate intensive self-reflection and self-evaluation, with direction from faculty, to determine strengths, weaknesses and areas for study for each MAE candidate. seeking advanced certification.

-- 2.2 Projected enrollment in the proposed course: All students admitted to the revised MAE programs for advanced certification will be required to enroll in this course.
-It is estimated that approximately 50 students per term may enroll. - 2.3 Relationship of the proposed course to courses now offered by the department:
+- 2.1 Reason for developing the proposed course: - At the direction of the Kentucky Education Professional Standards Board, colleges of teacher education throughout the state have been charged with the task of redesigning their Masters of Arts in Education degree programs.
+The purposes of the proposed course are threefold to: (a) introduce all candidates to the fundamental concepts and skills related to performing leadership roles within schools; (b) orient the candidates to the field of study encompassing Teacher Leadership; and (c) facilitate intensive self-reflection and self-evaluation to determine strengths, weaknesses and areas of professional growth related to teacher leadership for each MAE candidate.
+Due to the nature of the course and its intent, topics will be approached in a "survey" manner and are intended to equip the candidates with the language and core skills of teacher leaders. - 2.2 Projected enrollment in the proposed course: All students admitted to the revised MAE programs for advanced certification will be required to enroll in this course.
+It is estimated that approximately 50 students per term will enroll. - 2.3 Relationship of the proposed course to courses now offered by the department: This course relates to others in the School of Teacher Education in that teacher leadership skills are introduced through a professional development framework.

-This course relates to others in the School of Teacher Education in that teacher leadership skills are introduced through a professional development framework.
-EDU 501 is a similar one credit MAE course that has a focus on professional development planning, however, it is not focused on a teacher leadership context as is the proposed course.
-Very few other courses in the School of Teacher Education offer orientation type content, however the proposed course is based upon a framework of teacher leadership unlike others focused on orienting students to another area of education.
-Two examples of these orientation courses in the School of Teacher Education are: EDU 501 - Professional Development Planning as mentioned above and EXED 515 - Education of Exceptional Children.
-NOTE THAT THERE IS NO EDU 506 COURSE LISTED IN THE COURSE CATALOG

-2.4 Relationship of the proposed course to courses offered in other departments:
+EDU 501 Professional Development Planning is a similar one-credit MAE course that has a focus on professional development planning; however, it is not grounded in a teacher leadership context as is the proposed course.
+Examples of other courses in the School of Teacher Education with similar content include: EXED 515 - Education of Exceptional Children, which orients graduate students seeking initial Exceptional Education certification to their graduate program specific to Exceptional Education; EDU 596 - Seminar in Portfolio Development and Professional Growth, which requires candidates to present their graduate portfolio which is an authentic assessment of each candidate's competence with the Kentucky Teacher Standards; and EXED 620 Seminar in Administration of Special Education, which focuses on "Current trends and issues in the administration and supervision of special education programs" but is more specific to the unique aspects of leading programs in those particular environments.
+Likewise, LME 501 Program Organization and Administrationfocuses on the "Development and administration of the library media program to support the educational goals of the school.
+Includes school/community needs assessment, program design, implementation of evaluation, budget, and other management areas"; while there is some overlap with the proposed course, the emphasis in LME 501 is to provide an orientation for library media specialists rather than teacher leaders in classroom roles.

+2.4 Relationship of the proposed course to courses offered in other departments: There are leadership courses offered in several departments across campus.
+In fact, there are programs/departments that deal entirely with leadership.
+The Department of Educational Administration, Leadership, and Research offers several courses on school leadership, and the Gordon Ford College of Business offers the MBA, which provides course work related to business leadershipLikewise, the Ed.D. in Educational Leadership focuses on various aspects of leadership as well.
 The majority of the 500 level EDAD courses as well as the 700 level EDLD courses have a framework of leadership embedded within the administrative course strands.
-However, those EDAD and EDLD courses are post-MAE courses unlike the proposed course which is an introductory level course in an MAE program.
+However, those EDAD and EDLD courses are post-MAE courses, unlike the proposed course which, if approved, will be the introductory course in all MAE programs leading to advanced teacher certification.